ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/Magic_shaperoint_design.md

 ### **ii.
 Infrastructure**

+**Load Balancer service** should be hosted on a regular node.
+It should be responsible for routing requests and start-stopping for **Embedding service** and **OCR service**.

+**Cacher service** would have Redis under the hood, and to be hosted on a regular node.

 **Embedding service** and **OCR service** should be hosted on GPU nodes.
 As we expect around 500 new document versions per month, they could be hosted on Spot machines or be start-stopped on demand (if it will take less than 2 minutes).
 Both services would be stopped if they won't receive new requests within 30 (??) minutes.

-No need in scaling services, unless bulk processing is expected.
-If so - then we may consider scaling by the number of machines or by GPU grade/size.

 **Chat service** could be hosted on non-GPU node.
-More focus on the RAM to manage the internal cache, then on CPU.
+More focus on the RAM to manage retrieved contexts and assemble prompts, then on CPU.
+Minimal RAM should be 4 gb.
+Will be connected with **Cacher service** to manage cached/frequently similar requests.

 ### **iii.
 Monitoring**